Telfair County Vehicle Impound Guide

 Once you have your vehicle back, take these steps:

-• Document Any Damage Immediately: Make a detailed record of any scratches, dents, or other damage.
+- Document Any Damage with Photos: Take photos of any scratches, dents, or other damage.

-• Report Damage: Immediately report the damage to the impound lot manager.
+- Report Any Damage in Writing: Immediately report the damage to the impound lot manager in writing before you drive away.
 Note the name of the person you spoke with and the date and time of the report.
+Keep a copy of this report for your records.